 One of the first miRNAs to be shown as having aberrant expression in cancer was miR-10b.
-Since the inaugural study on miR-10b in Dr. Robert Weinberg's lab at the Whitehead Institute for Biomedical Research and Department of Biology,

-Massachusetts Institute of Technology, its role as a metastasis promoting factor has been extensively validated.
-To date, there have been more than 200 peer-reviewed scientific publications on miR-10b and metastasis across 18 different cancer types.
+Since the inaugural study on miR-10b in Dr. Robert Weinberg's lab at the Whitehead Institute for Biomedical Research and Department of Biology, Massachusetts Institute of Technology, its role as a metastasis promoting factor has been extensively validated.
+To date, more than 700 studies have been published on miR-10b and cancer across at least 18 different cancer types.
 This immense set of information holds possibilities for novel methods to improve the lives of many.
 The therapeutic target, miRNA, is a regulatory RNA.
 MiRNAs are placed at the apex of the gene regulatory pyramid and play a fundamental role in defining cell fate.
 Therefore, we believe by targeting microRNAs, it may be possible to achieve a persistent therapeutic response in cancer patients.
 Our hypothesis is based on the rationale that the tumor cell phenotype is critically dependent on fundamental molecular pathways of oncogenesis and that altering these pathways can result in very specific and robust therapeutic effects.
 The miRNA genome is a target because it is uniquely altered in tumor cells and represents a "hub" of carcinogenesis, since a single microRNA can coordinately affect the expression of multiple genes resulting in a comprehensive therapeutic response.
 In addition, because of the fundamental role played by microRNAs in defining tumor cell phenotypes, evasion of this therapeutic intervention by mutation is less likely.